403(b) plans

 Contributions to 403(b) plans can realize some tax benefits.
 For example:

-• Pretax salary deferrals are excludable from a participant's federal income tax and thus not subject to federal income tax withholding.
-These contributions have the potential to grow taxdeferred.
+Pretax salary deferrals are excludable from your federal income tax and thus not subject to federal income tax withholding.
+These contributions have the potential to grow tax deferred.

-Determining what's taxable when taking a distribution from an 403(b) will depend on what type of money is in the plan.
+Determining what's taxable when taking a distribution from a 403(b) will depend on what type of money is in the plan.
 Of course, eligible rollovers to an IRA are not subject to taxation.

 • Pretax money

 Any distribution not rolled over will be taxed as ordinary income.
-A 10% early withdrawal penalty will apply for individuals younger than 59½, unless the individual meets a penalty exception or the Age 55 rule.
+A 10% early withdrawal penalty will apply if you're younger than 59½, unless you qualify for a penalty exception.

 • Roth money

-Qualified distributions of Designated Roth contributions and earnings can be taken tax-free.
+Qualified distributions of Roth contributions and earnings can be taken tax free.

-Generally, individuals must begin taking a required minimum distribution (RMD) from their qualified plan in the year they turn 70½ (for individuals who attained this age in tax year 2019 or earlier) or age 72 (beginning in tax year 2020) and each subsequent year.
-Individuals who are still working for the employer sponsoring the plan may delay their RMDs until April 1 of the year following retirement, if they meet the following:
+Generally, you must begin taking a required minimum distribution (RMD) from your 403(b) plan the year you turn 73 and each subsequent year.
+If you are still working for the employer sponsoring the plan, you may delay your RMDs until April 1 of the year following retirement, if the plan allows it.

 Our financial advisors will work closely with you to evaluate all the retirement options available to you.
 We invite you to meet with an Edward Jones financial advisor and get started today.